Moving to Los Angeles – A Complete Guide

 Cost of Living in LA – Renting Costs and Utilities

 If you were planning on living here and saving a few dollars, we have some bad news.
 Even if you choose some of the most affordable places to live in Los Angeles, you will still likely be spending more than you did before the relocation.
 For reference, renting a one-bedroom apartment downtown will cost you more than $2,000.
+So, make sure to check out some packing tips and tricks or moving tips on how to reduce costs when moving and avoid common moving mistakes.

 However, rent isn’t the only big expense you’ll have to count in.
 On average, utilities for a 900-square-foot apartment will cost you around $100, and you would have to pay $100 for your monthly bus pass.
 Overall, the cost of living in LA is about a third higher than the national average.